 If you were on a desert island and could take just 5 pieces of gear, what would they be?

-Neumann U87 (very good, flat sounding allround mic), Thermionic Culture Rooster (valve preamp with EQ and distortion section), Empirical Labs Distressor (very versatile compressor), a Computer with Cubase, any good converter
+Neumann U87, Thermionic Culture Rooster, Empirical Labs Distressor, a Computer with Cubase, any good converter

 What type of music do you usually work on?

-My favourite genres: Heavy music (Hardcore, Punk, Metal, Stoner, etc.), all kinds of Rock music, Hip Hop
+My favourite genres: Heavy music (Hardcore, Punk, Metal, Stoner, etc.), all kinds of Rock music

 What's your typical work process?

-First I talk to the client and try to find out as much as I can about him/her, his/her vision, talent, intention, budget and expectations.
+First I talk to the client and try to find out as much as I can about his/her intention, talent, budget and expectations.
 Then I calculate the time and effort necessary to satisfy the client and deliver the best results possible.
-I'm always willing to assist and coach the client befor the actual session to help him/her get the best out of his/her abilities and make the session a more relaxed and fun experience, leading to better results.
+I'm always willing to assist and coach the client before the actual session to help him/her get the best out of his/her abilities and make the session a more relaxed and fun experience, leading to better results.